bzifkin/Classwire/README.md

 ## Statefulness

  All the authentication logic occurs in authentication.js(https://github.com/bzifkin/Classwire/blob/master/routes/authentication.js).
 Another file, app.js(https://github.com/bzifkin/Classwire/blob/master/app.js), uses the function authenticateLogin, which is inside authentication.js, to check to see if the user is appropriately signed in when they use routes which require logged in user information.
 These routes, found in the app.js, are profile,admin, class, messages, and calendar.
 There are two routes where no authentication the about and team page.
 When a user attempts to access them they are either authenticated as already signed in and appropriately redirected or have to complete sign in or sign up forms.
 The first place a user is brought to after a failed authentication is to the login.handlebars view (https://github.com/bzifkin/Classwire/blob/master/views/login.handlebars).
 From here, they can easily enter their credentials and sign into the application.
 If they do not have credentials, they can register on this same view right below the login form.
+ For admin authentication there is another method inside authentication.js called authenticateAdmin which is invoked when someone tries to access the admin route.
+This route and authentication pathway are only accessible if a user specifically enters "/admin" in the address bar.
+The user also needs admin privilege set to "T" in the database directly.
+There is no way to make a user an admin in the UI.
+This route calls the database to see if the current user is an admin and if they are allows them onto the view.
+Otherwise, they are brought to login if they are not logged in or back to their profile if they are logged in and have no privileges.

 ## Persistence
 Data is important.
 Especially if it is used for an application such as Classwire.
 That's why the Classwire team takes Persistence very seriously.
 For our database we are using postgressql.
 The database is hosted on (ElephantSQL.com).
 We have multiple tables to help make sure that data can easily be changed/updated and appended onto with ease.
 We promote Encapsulation!
 All of our tables talk to other tables by one form or another.
 In this case, its mostly by references by each tuple's id in a respective table.